 In April of 2019, Western Caucus Members led and submitted multiple submissions for fiscal year 2020 Appropriations bills in order to ensure active management of our nation's forests, prevent catastrophic wildfires and protect our communities.
 These five submissions urged prioritization of bark beetle treatment and hazardous fuels reduction, supported important active management policy proposals put forth by the administration, and urged funding for improvements and maintenance of Forest Service roads.
 CLICK HERE to read more.

 Western Caucus Secures Additional $576.5 Million for Wildfires

-On 10/4/17, 32 members sent OMB Director Mulvaney a letter asking that the Administration send Congress a proposal that includes comprehensive forest management and wildland fire budgeting reforms as part of the next disaster relief request.
+Led by Western Caucus, 32 members sent the Trump Administration a letter asking that the Administration send Congress a proposal that includes comprehensive forest management and wildland fire budgeting reforms as part of the next disaster relief request.
 This effort was successful and resulted in $576.5 million for wildfires and strong active forest management language.
 This Western Caucus initiative also prevented the Forest Service from having to raid their active management accounts in order to fund suppression costs.
 More HERE.